 - A. An annual fee shall be submitted with the inventory form by each owner or operator required to report under this Chapter.
-The fee shall be assessed in proportion to the number of hazardous materials manufactured, used, or stored on site. - B.(1) The fees for facilities not meeting the definition of "small business" in R.S.
+The fee shall be assessed in proportion to the number of hazardous materials manufactured, used, or stored on site. - B.(1) Until June 30, 2003, the fees for facilities not meeting the definition of "small business" in R.S.
 30:2363 shall be assessed as follows: